🇨🇭

 Use allergen labelling for packaged food

-Swiss allergen law aligns with EU standards — milk and eggs are clearly indicated on most packaged supermarket products, usually in bold.
-This is genuinely useful for supermarkets and pre-packaged food.
-It does not solve café menus, bakery cabinets, or restaurant cooking methods — the label law protects you in Coop, not at the Gasthaus.
+Swiss allergen law aligns closely with EU standards.
+Milk and eggs are clearly indicated on most packaged supermarket products, usually in bold.
+This protects you in the supermarket aisle.
+It does not solve cafe menus, bakery cabinets, or restaurant cooking methods.
+The label law is a tool for self-catering, not for navigating the Gasthaus.

 04